fabio1623/GlueHome/README.md

 - `User` (username: user, password: user): create, get, approve, and cancel deliveries
 - `Partner` (username: partner, password: partner): create, get, complete, and cancel deliveries

+1000 deliveries will be randomly generated with different states.

 ## Available Endpoints

 To interact with the API endpoints, you can use tools like Postman or cURL.
 It uses a Bearer Token.